AkariAsai/extractive_rc_by_runtime_mt/README.md

 5. [Contact](#contact)

 ## Code
-Code will be released soon.
 We implemented our NMT and extractive RC models (BiDAF, BiDAF + Self Attention + ELMo) in [PyTorch](https://pytorch.org/).
+**Code will be released soon.**

 ## Datasets
-We provide (1) multilingual SQuAD Datasets (Japanese, French), (2) Wikipedia-based {Japanese, French}-to-English bilingual corpora.
+We provide the two datasets, (1) multilingual SQuAD Datasets (Japanese, French) and (2) {Japanese, French}-to-English bilingual corpora to train our NMT models for the extractive RC system.

 #### Multilingual SQuAD Datasets
 The Japanese and French datasets are created by manually translating the original [SQuAD](https://rajpurkar.github.io/SQuAD-explorer/) (v1.1) development dataset into Japanese and French.